hyshum/19-13-GreenHouse/README.md

 # EC464: Greenhouse Project, 2018-2019
 A small-scale greenhouse that allows the user to view current sensor readings within the greenhouse from a web application and enables automatic heating if temperature values are too low.
 The device is intended to be used by casual gardeners who want to allow their plants to receive natural sunlight in the winter but whose plants will die or be severely damaged if left to completely withstand the elements alone.
 This device serves as an alternative to traditional greenhouses, which are often quite large and expensive to put together and are simply not realistic for casual gardeners.
+Descriptions of the hardware components used to complete this project are included in [/Hardware](Hardware) and descriptions of the software components used to complete this project are included in [/Software](Software)

 This project was created for EC463/464 Senior Design for Electrical and Computer Engineers at Boston University in 2018-2019.
 Customer: Ned Utzig, ned@utzig.com